ietf-wg-nmop/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

     + Data models are also instrumental in the automation of network management, and they can provide closed-loop control for adaptive and deterministic service creation, delivery, and maintenance.

-* YANG is a transport-independent data modeling language: Many of the YANG modules are used to exchange data between NETCONF/RESTCONF clients and servers ([RFC 6241](https://datatracker.ietf.org/doc/html/rfc6241), [RFC 8040](https://datatracker.ietf.org/doc/html/rfc8040)).
-However, YANG can thus be used independently of NETCONF/RESTCONF.
+* YANG is a data modeling language that is independent of both the encoding and the transport that is used.
+Many of the YANG modules are used to exchange data between NETCONF/RESTCONF clients and servers ([RFC 6241](https://datatracker.ietf.org/doc/html/rfc6241), [RFC 8040](https://datatracker.ietf.org/doc/html/rfc8040)).
+However, YANG can be used by encodings other than XML/JSON and protocols other than NETCONF/RESTCONF.

-* The IETF defined a

-*	The IETF specified a comprehensive list of models which cover various layers and components.
+*	The IETF has specified a comprehensive list of models which cover various layers and components.
 For example:

  	 + Service-level abstractions to represent how a service is exposed by a network to a customer: